 Mere incorporation in Cyprus is not enough to establish tax residence.
 Resident companies are subject to Cyprus tax on their worldwide income and are entitled to benefit from Cyprus's network of double-taxation treaties.
-Non-resident companies are subject to Cyprus tax only on Cyprus-source income and are not entitled to benefit from double-taxation treaties.
+Nonresident companies are subject to Cyprus tax only on Cyprus-source income and are not entitled to benefit from double-taxation treaties.

 As well as ensuring the benefits of lower withholding taxes, a Cyprus company can ensure that its overseas activities will not be subject to local tax if they come within the activities of a permanent establishment permitted by an applicable treaty.
 This is clearly an important issue for a trading company.
-Cyprus has concluded double-taxation treaties with 50 countries, and more are under negotiation.
+Cyprus has concluded double-taxation treaties with more than 40 countries, and a further 20 are under negotiation.